-Vacancies thus caused shall be filled for the remainder of the term of office.
-The Council, acting by means of a unanimous vote, may decide that such vacancies need not be filled.
+The vacancy thus caused shall be filled for the remainder of the member's term of office by a new member appointed by common accord of the governments of the Member States.
+The Council may, acting unanimously, decide that such a vacancy need not be filled.